How to use WebService for HL7 bi-directional interface with I-CARE

 1. Do you need to purchase a separate interface for your EHR system to export HL7 data and/or run queries with I-CARE using Web Services?

-2. Does your EHR system support either the ASMX Web Service (SOAP interface, .asmx based on XMLSerializer), WCF Service (SOAP interface, .svc based on DataContractSerializer), or gRPC-Web (Google Remote Procedure Call (RPC) framework, ProtoBuf for on-wire serialization) standards?
+2. Does your EHR system support either the ASMX Web Service (SOAP interface, .asmx based on XMLSerializer) or WCF Service (SOAP interface, .svc based on DataContractSerializer)

 I-CARE Bi-directional Interfaces